Reviewing Cboe Global Markets (CBOE) and The Competition

-Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare Cboe Global Markets to related businesses based on the strength of its dividends, profitability, analyst recommendations, institutional ownership, valuation, earnings and risk.
+Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
+We will compare Cboe Global Markets to related businesses based on the strength of its analyst recommendations, valuation, dividends, institutional ownership, earnings, risk and profitability.

+Cboe Global Markets has a beta of 0.63, meaning that its stock price is 37% less volatile than the S&P 500.
+Comparatively, Cboe Global Markets’ peers have a beta of 0.46, meaning that their average stock price is 54% less volatile than the S&P 500.

-80.3% of Cboe Global Markets shares are owned by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-0.6% of Cboe Global Markets shares are owned by company insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+80.3% of Cboe Global Markets shares are held by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
+0.6% of Cboe Global Markets shares are held by company insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

+Cboe Global Markets pays an annual dividend of $1.68 per share and has a dividend yield of 1.8%.
+Cboe Global Markets pays out 35.5% of its earnings in the form of a dividend.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies pay a dividend yield of 1.6% and pay out 36.0% of their earnings in the form of a dividend.
+Cboe Global Markets is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

-This table compares Cboe Global Markets and its rivals revenue, earnings per share and valuation.
+This table compares Cboe Global Markets and its peers’ net margins, return on equity and return on assets.

 |Cboe Global Markets